The Secret Life of a Broadway Show: A Behind-the-Scenes Look

-The magic and sparkle of a Broadway show filling a famous smoke-accented New York theater with awe and wonder seem almost instant.
+The magic and sparkle of a show filling a famous smoke-accented theater with awe and wonder seem almost instant.
 The performance appears seamless, the dance routines perfect, the costumes stunning, and the voices of the performers are a blend between divine and mortal.
 However, as one would expect, what comes to life on the stage isn’t magic, preciseness, or pure talent alone.
 It’s also down to extensive dedication, unwavering discipline, and relentless effort put in behind the scenes.
 This article offers a behind-the-scenes look at the secret life of a Broadway show.

 The genesis of any Broadway production begins with an idea that gradually breathes life into a script.
 The playwright’s creativity unfolds as an engaging plot, complete with interesting characters and dialogue.
 Then comes assembling the key team: a director, a choreographer, a musical director, a production manager, and a scenic designer, among others.
 Each one is critical to moving the story from paper to the stage.